LGN520/farreach-public/README.md

 			- Run `bash start_switch.sh` to launch nocache switch data plane, which will open a CLI
 		* In the second terminal
 			- `cd nocache`
+			- Run `su` to enter root mode
-			- Run `bash localscripts/launchswitchtestbed.sh` to launch nocache switch OS and other daemon processes
+			- Run `bash localscripts/launchswitchostestbed.sh` to launch nocache switch OS and other daemon processes
 	+ Under {main client}
 		* Run `bash scripts/remote/load_and_backup.sh` to launch servers and clients automatically for loading and backup
-			- Note: scripts/remote/load_and_backup.sh will kills servers and clients at the end automatically
+			- Note: scripts/remote/load_and_backup.sh will kill servers and clients at the end automatically
 				- You can also run `bash scripts/stopall.sh` manually under {main client} in case that some processses are NOT killed
 			- Note: scripts/remote/load_and_backup.sh will resume the original nocache/config.ini in all clients, server, and switch after all steps
 	+ Under {switch}